secretstartups/handbook/content/handbook/marketing/blog/_index.md

 - Write short and concise sentences.
 Clear writing with short sentences makes it easier for the reader to follow along.
 - Limit your use of jargon, and if you must use a jargon-y term, define it on the first instance.
 - GitLab is a global team with a global community, so you want to write for a global audience.
 This means limiting your use of regional metaphors and not writing in a manner that is United States-centric.
 - Does the post use [inclusive language](/handbook/company/culture/inclusion/#inclusive-language)?
-An example of inclusive language: "Hi folks/Hi everyone/ Hi y'all" versus "Hi guys".
-- If you're still not sure about your use of inclusive language (or just want to check to be sure) test it out against the [inclusiveness check tool](https://inclusiveness-check.herokuapp.com/) developed by GitLab team member, [Lien Van Den Steen](/handbook/company/team/#lienvdsteen).
-Here's [how the tool works](https://gitlab.com/gitlab-com/people-group/peopleops-eng/people-operations-engineering/-/issues/72) and the [words it checks against are listed in the linked project](https://gitlab.com/lienvdsteen/linter/-/tree/master/data).
 - Is every individual in the blog post quoted using their [preferred pronoun](/handbook/people-group/orientation-identity/#how-do-i-know-which-pronouns-to-use)?
 Tip: If you don't know someone's preferred pronoun, just ask them.
-It should also be included on the [team page profile](/handbook/company/team/#close-modal) and Slack profile.
+They should also be included on the [team page profile](/handbook/company/team/#close-modal) and Slack profile.

 #### More DIB writing tips